-The Near Eastern State (formerly Grusinia) east of the Black Sea in Transcaucasia is one of the oldest wine-growing countries.
-It is also called the origin of the cultivated grapevine called, but which is also awarded to other areas.
-According to one hypothesis, the 5,000-year-old earthenware jars found near the town of Wani in Imeretia are said to have cores of Rkatsiteli vine have included.
-Already 7,000 year old grape seeds cultivated vines indicate a selection for the breeding better grape varieties.
-The archeology provided evidence that viticulture from its earliest days enjoyed great importance and was an integral part of Georgian culture.
-In the Museum of the capital Tbilisi (Tbilisi) is a silver-covered, short piece of vine wood, which was found in Trialeti in the south and whose age of 3.000 BC.
-Was determined. numerous Rebmesser, Stonemasons, mills, clay and metal vessels and jewelry in the form of grapes and vine leaves from the period between 3000 and 2000 BC Were excavated in Mukheta, Trialeti and Pitsunda and in the Alazani Valley.
+The Middle East (formerly Grusinia) east of the Black Sea in Transcaucasia is one of the oldest wine-growing countries.
+It is also cultivated as the origin grapevine named, but which is suspected according to recent research in today's Turkey in southeast Anatolia (arrow).
+After Bible is on the mountain Ararat landed after the end of the Noah Flood.
+According to a hypothesis, the 5,000-year-old clay jugs found near the city of Wani in Imeretia are believed to be the core of the Rkatsiteli vine have included.
+Grape seeds from cultivated vines that are already 7,000 years old indicate a selection for the breeding better grape varieties.
+Archeology provided evidence that viticulture enjoyed great importance from an early age and was an integral part of Georgian culture.
+In the museum of the capital Tbilisi (Tbilisi) there is a short piece of vine covered with silver, which was found in Trialeti in the south and whose age was 3,000 BC.
+BC was determined. numerous Rebmesser, Stone star, mills, clay and metal vessels and jewelry in the form of grapes and vine leaves from the period between 3000 and 2000 BC.
+BC were excavated in Mukheta, Trialeti and Pitsunda as well as in the Alazani valley.